ExxponentialLLC/miniliftDIY/docs/private/dealers.md

 **MiniLift consultants**

 Minilift consultants are partners, remunerated for performing part of the tasks described above under the responsibility of the dealers.
-For example, an architect can perform ** lead generetion ** and ** customer convincing ** of a sale and receive 70% of commercial commission if the sale is actually made.
+For example, an architect can perform **lead generation** and **prospect convincing** of a sale and receive 70% of commercial commission if the sale is actually made.

 <br>

 **Price and commercial conditions** <br>
 The prices for Minilift two-stop lifts basically depend on the size of the cab.
 It is possible to order from a Minilift lift with a cab for a single person to two people plus a wheelchair.

-The lowest-priced model costs around $ 15,000.
+The lowest-priced model costs about $ 15,000, including installation.

-The values are divided into three installments.
+In general, the payment is divided into three installments.
 The first installment is paid upon closing the contract, a second installment is paid on delivery of the equipment to the customer's home and a last installment is paid at the end of the installation of the equipment.

-The commissioning of dealers and resellers is paid in the same proportion as the division of the installments.
+The commissioning of the dealers and concultants is paid in the same proportion as the division of the installments.

 <br><br>